Alternate Fighter: Expanded

 Prerequisite: 3rd-level Fighter (duration, instantaneous)

-Upon consumption, the creature regains hit points equal to 1d10 + your Constitution modifier (minimum of +1).
+Upon consumption, the creature regains hit points equal to twice your Exploit Die + your Constitution modifier.

-At 10th level, this Ration restores an additional 1d10 hit points, and any hit points it regains that exceed its hit point maximum become temporary hit points.
+At 10th level, hit points restored that exceed the target's hit point maximum become temporary hit points.

 Revitalizing Ration